Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Introduction

 \item\textbf{RQ1: How well does PEFT perform on unit test generation?} \item\textbf{RQ2: What is the relation between resource utilization and performance of PEFT in unit test generation?}

 \end{itemize}

-To answer the research questions, we compared full fine-tuning with three popular PEFT methods: LoRA (Low-Rank Adaptation) \cite{Yu2023LowRankAO}, (IA)\textsuperscript{3} (Infused Adapter by Inhibiting and Amplifying Inner Activations) \cite{Liu2022FewShotPF}, and prompt tuning \cite{Lester2021ThePO}.
-We conducted these comparisons using ten LLMs from three open-source, decoder-only LLM families.
+To answer the research questions, we compared full fine-tuning with three popular PEFT methods: LoRA (Low-Rank Adaptation) \citep{Yu2023LowRankAO}, (IA)\textsuperscript{3} (Infused Adapter by Inhibiting and Amplifying Inner Activations) \citep{Liu2022FewShotPF}, and prompt tuning \citep{Lester2021ThePO}.
+We conducted the comparisons using thirteen LLMs from four open-source decoder-only LLM families.
 The LLMs have varying architectures and sizes, ranging from 350 million to 16 billion parameters.
-We measured and compared the unit test generation performance of full fine-tuning and PEFT methods using well-established benchmark datasets rooted in real-world unit test cases.
+We measured and compared the unit test generation performance of full fine-tuning and PEFT methods using well-established benchmark datasets rooted in real-world unit test cases and metrics, including syntactic correctness, CodeBLEU, pass@1, instruction coverage, branch coverage, and mutation score.

-Our results show that LoRA is generally the most reliable method for improving the quality of the generated unit tests and is, in many cases, on par with or better than full fine-tuning.
-Conversely, (IA)\textsuperscript{3} appears to be the least effective, often resulting in minimal improvements while consistently retaining prior knowledge in the LLMs.
-Prompt tuning demonstrates significant variability, excelling with some models, particularly larger ones, while underperforming with others.
-This variability highlights the importance of considering model size and characteristics when choosing the appropriate tuning method.
-Prompt tuning can be considered "low-hanging fruit," while LoRA should be employed for greater stability.
-Our contributions are as follows: \begin{itemize} \item We conducted the first empirical study to extensively evaluate training LLMs using various PEFT methods—LoRA, (IA)\textsuperscript{3}, and prompt tuning—for unit test generation across a wide range of LLM models. \item We offered a comprehensive comparison of PEFT methods versus full fine-tuning. \item Our findings yield practical guidelines highlighting the potential gains and limitations of the various PEFT methods and full fine-tuning in resource utilization and performance. \end{itemize}
+Our results show that LoRA is generally the most reliable PEFT method to generate good-quality unit tests and is, in many cases, on par with or even better than full fine-tuning.
+Regarding cost-effectiveness, prompt tuning provides the best results, particularly for larger models.
+Prompt tuning can be considered ``low-hanging fruit'', while LoRA should be employed for greater performance.
+The results also reveal that the generated unit tests from tuned models can contain more compilation errors, which need to be investigated in future studies.
+Our contributions are as follows: \begin{itemize} \item We conducted the first empirical study to extensively evaluate tuning LLMs using various PEFT methods—LoRA, (IA)\textsuperscript{3}, and prompt tuning—for unit test generation across a wide range of LLM models. \item We offered a comprehensive comparison of PEFT methods versus full fine-tuning. \item Our findings yield practical guidelines highlighting the potential gains and limitations of the various PEFT methods and full fine-tuning in resource utilization and performance. \end{itemize}